-7. Variables
+9. Variables

-- Variables defined in the manuscript and used in analyses must be italicized and consistently presented throughout (in text, tables, figures, and appendices). - Variables defined in other places (e.g., Compustat) are not italicized.
+- Variables defined in the manuscript and used in analyses must be italicized and must be consistently presented throughout the text, tables, figures, and appendices. - Variables defined in other places (e.g., Compustat) are not italicized.

 Note: For clarity, avoid variable names that are also used as abbreviations or terms within the text.
-For example, if you use "MW" as an abbreviation for "material weaknesses" throughout, avoid using "MW" as a variable name; use "M WEAK" or "M W" instead.
+For example, if you use "MW" as an abbreviation for "material weaknesses" throughout, avoid using "MW" as a variable name.
+Use "M WEAK" or "M W" instead.

-8. Tables
+10. Tables